-- The highly available servers, the controllers, use it for a heartbeat to ensure the servers are all up and functioning - The highly available software uses it to reboot and partition servers - When an uplink to a router is added and the iDRACs configured to use it as a gateway, there are tools for monitoring the servers and gather metrics on them.
-These are out of scope of this solution.
+- The highly available software uses it to reboot and partition servers. - When an uplink to a router is added and the iDRACs configured to use it as a gateway, there are tools for monitoring the servers and gather metrics on them.
+Discussion of this topic is beyond the scope of this document.

-Dell OpenSwitch Solution
+Dell EMC OpenSwitch Solution

-In addition to the Dell switch-based Reference Architecture, Dell provides an open standard that enables you to choose other brands and configurations of switches for your OpenStack environment.
+In addition to the Dell EMC switch-based Reference Architecture, Dell EMC provides an open standard that enables you to choose other brands and configurations of switches for your OpenStack environment.